 San Miguel de Allende has a lot of faults: the gossip (chisma in Spanish) drives me crazy.
-The lies that are told about each other, including lies about me that are bordering on a Steven King and 50 Shades of Grey combo novel.
+The lies that are told about each other, border on a Steven King and 50 Shades of Grey combo novel.
 Some of the people here just decide to leave their manners and ethics behind when becoming an expat and feel free to gossip, lie and criticise, even about people they have never met.
 Add to this that often they are drunk when offering advice or being critical of others.
 This happened to me several times.
 It does not feel good at all.
-I have learned to cope with the situation.
-In the past, being the kind person I am I was raised to even say hello to your enemies.
-I stopped doing this last Christmas.
-It’s working.
-Just ignoring the crazy, desperate and pathetic people in our lives works wonders for one’s happiness!
-I learned years ago: That me being happy, should never rely on what other people think about me.
+Which brings me to: My happiness should not rely on what other people think about me.

 So at this time, I have no intention of leaving beautiful San Miguel de Allende.
 With all its faults, this is my home, for now.